agata-tafelska/chat-grpc/README.md

      - adds user to the map once joined chat and remove from once logged out
      - additionally implements connection poller in order to update current user's list every 1 second to avoid showing on UI users who 				 lost connection to the server

 **3. Client** - simple JavaFx GUI application containing three screens: login, loading placeholder and chat window.
-This allows users to join chat, send and receive messages and see other active users;\
+This allows users to join chat, send and receive messages and see other active users;
-Structure:
 * EntryController and ChatboardController:
   - UI controllers, that extends BaseController class;
   - handle inputs provided by the user (like username, host address or message text) and pass them to the methods called on SceneCoordinator;